-Rethinking Mental Health in Business
+Rethinking Mental Health for Remote Working

-Running Your Business in an Age Of Uncertainty
+Running Your Business in Uncertain Times

 “You have to have a lot of resilience running your own business, and looking after your mental health is paramount for this.
 Anxiety and depression are sadly all too common amongst business owners.
 These feelings can start to manifest themselves in different ways, such as losing motivation, procrastinating, making risky decisions, and not looking after yourself.”

 There might be days where you feel like throwing in the towel.
 In these moments, remember, right now, most people in business are exposed to the same knocks as you.
 People just differ in their ability to cope with “not knowing”.
 Fortunately, there are options to address these feelings.
 Writing for the New Scientist, science journalist Helen Thomson suggests that, “our discomfort with the unknown can be manipulated, so we can learn how to boost our resilience.”

 Strategies to Cope When the Future is Uncertain

 People who ‘win’ at uncertainty mentally prepare themselves for the unknown, rather than pursuing the impossible task of preparing for every possible version of the future.
 Instead of being stifled by concerns over what the future might bring, there is an alternative.

 At this point, you might be thinking, “Easier said than done.”
 With a little effort, it is possible to reduce the impact of uncertainty on your mental health.
 Dale Brashers and Timothy Hogan (scholars in the field of Communication and Uncertainty Management suggest that that uncertainty isn’t something negative to eliminate from our lives.
 Rather something to be managed.

 In other words, it’s possible to ‘hack’ your mind to change (or “manage”) the way you experience uncertainty.
 And here’s the best bit: you won’t need a lobotomy to start feeling better.
 It takes a few small steps to build some resilience.